mahavedalla/mahavedalla/docs/questions/issara/did-the-buddha-deny-the-existence-of-a-creator-god.md

-# Did the Buddha deny the existence of a Creator God?
+Question: Did the Buddha deny the existence of a Creator God?
 Answer in Brief: -
  Category: Issara
 Sutta References: -